Skeletrox/skeletrox.github.io/content/distributed_systems/listening.md

 function out with another, I must always trigger a new run of the program.
 This becomes a problem if I have external, rate-limited dependencies that I would want to keep common for multiple invocations of the program, or maybe even a complex setup process.
+There's a lot of wasted time and potentially wasted work.
 Is there a way for the program to do something as follows?

 {{< image src="/res/ds_1_fc.png" alt="flowchart" position="center" style="border-radius: 8px;" >}}